 Disclosure: This post has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We thank the Space Coast for hosting our visit.
 We truly only recommend experiences, hotels, products, and services we personally use and believe in.
 As Amazon Associates, we earn from qualifying purchases.

 Unique Space and Air Travel Things to Do Near Cape Canaveral

 No vacation in the area is complete without a visit to the famous Kennedy Space Center (KSC).
 If you’ve been in the past, it’s worth another trip there as new things to do and experience periodically emerge.
 I hadn’t been to KSC in over a decade, and wow, it blew me away!
 Dan had never been, and he was in awe of it too.

-You can learn about the space missions (past and present), see IMAX films about space, take a tour of the Kennedy Space Center property on coach buses that also educate visitors about the Merritt Island Wildlife Refuge (the island area where KSC is located), and even sign up for additional experiences like meeting an astronaut.
+You can learn about the space missions (past and present), see IMAX films about space, take a tour of the Kennedy Space Center property on coach buses that also educate visitors about the Merritt Island Wildlife Refuge where KSC is located, and even sign up for additional experiences like meeting an astronaut.

 ➜ 2.
 Stop by the American Space Museum and Walk of Fame

-In a little dwelling that looks like someone’s renovated home is a museum worthy of a visit.
-The American Space Museum and Walk of Fame supplement Kennedy Space Center greatly.
+In a little building that almost looks like someone’s renovated home is a museum worthy of a visit.
+The American Space Museum and Walk of Fame greatly supplemented our time at Kennedy Space Center.
 (To clarify, they are not owned by the same companies or people.)